offendingcommit/valdris/Political Systems/Wanderer Confederations.md

 ## Overview

-The Wanderer Confederations represent [[Valdris]]'s embrace of perpetual motion and the philosophy that wisdom lies not in controlling the [[Architect Ruins]] but in understanding the paths between them.
-Where [[Political Systems/Ruin-Holder Kingdoms|Ruin-Holders]] plant their banners atop brass towers and [[Political Systems/Ruin-Shunner Republics|Shunners]] build their walls against ancient mysteries, the Wanderers have woven their entire civilization into the spaces between—the roads, routes, and hidden passages that connect the scattered wonders of a broken world.
+The Wanderer Confederations represent [Valdris](Valdris.md)'s embrace of perpetual motion and the philosophy that wisdom lies not in controlling the [Architect Ruins](Architect%20Ruins.md) but in understanding the paths between them.
+Where [Ruin-Holders](Political%20Systems/Ruin-Holder%20Kingdoms.md) plant their banners atop brass towers and [Shunners](Political%20Systems/Ruin-Shunner%20Republics.md) build their walls against ancient mysteries, the Wanderers have woven their entire civilization into the spaces between—the roads, routes, and hidden passages that connect the scattered wonders of a broken world.

-Born from the earliest Ruin-Runners who survived the [[Timeline|Great Silence]] by moving between active sites, the Confederations have evolved into a sophisticated network of nomadic tribes, trading caravans, and mobile settlements.
-They are the blood that flows through [[Valdris]]'s veins, carrying goods, knowledge, and news across a continent too vast and dangerous for any single power to control.
+Born from the earliest Ruin-Runners who survived the [Great Silence](Timeline.md) by moving between active sites, the Confederations have evolved into a sophisticated network of nomadic tribes, trading caravans, and mobile settlements.
+They are the blood that flows through [Valdris](Valdris.md)'s veins, carrying goods, knowledge, and news across a continent too vast and dangerous for any single power to control.

 ## The Philosophy of Endless Motion

 ### The Doctrine of the Open Path

 Wanderer philosophy centers on a fundamental rejection of permanence.
-They believe the [[Architect Ruins|Architects]] intended their ruins as waypoints rather than destinations—nodes in a vast network meant to be traveled, not occupied.
-This belief stems from their discovery that many [[Architect Ruins|Architect]] mechanisms respond better to transient interaction than permanent habitation.
+They believe the [Architects](Architect%20Ruins.md) intended their ruins as waypoints rather than destinations—nodes in a vast network meant to be traveled, not occupied.
+This belief stems from their discovery that many [Architect](Architect%20Ruins.md) mechanisms respond better to transient interaction than permanent habitation.

 The core tenets of Wanderer philosophy:
 - **Motion is Life**: Stagnation leads to decay, both physical and spiritual